jaygarg1019/unity3d-game/README.md

 # unity3d-game

 Each folder in the repository has the corresponding .exe file.
 It supports windows OS only.
-Cole the entire repository to run the games and simulation.
+Colne the entire repository to run the games and simulation.

 Thank you fo ryou time.